Cyber-Physical Systems Security: A Comprehensive Review of Anomaly Detection Techniques: Conclusion

 A significant gap identified in the literature is the lack of methods that are both scalable and interpretable while ensuring privacy and security in diverse CPS environments.
 Additionally, the reviewed studies emphasize the importance of integrating domain knowledge to improve detection accuracy and relevance.
 The implications of these findings suggest that future research should prioritize the development of robust and adaptive anomaly detection systems.
 These systems must address the current challenges by incorporating explainable AI, leveraging domain-specific insights, and adhering to ethical and privacy standards.
 Such advancements are necessary to enhance the reliability and safety of CPS, especially as they become increasingly complex and interconnected.

 By building on the strengths and addressing the gaps highlighted in this review, researchers and practitioners can contribute to a more secure and resilient CPS ecosystem, ensuring its continued efficiency and trustworthiness in critical applications.
+The unified framework presented in this survey supports this goal by offering practitioners a structured path from system characterization to method selection and deployment, reducing the complexity of navigating a rapidly growing and fragmented research landscape.